Cantera/cantera/doc/sphinx/yaml/reactions.rst

 at the intersection of two surfaces, as
 `described here <https://cantera.org/science/reactions.html#surface-reactions>`__.

-Includes the fields of an :ref:`sec-elementary` reaction plus:
+Includes the fields of an :ref:`sec-yaml-elementary` reaction plus:

 ``sticking-coefficient``
-    An :ref:`Arrhenius-type <sec-arrhenius>` expression for the sticking coefficient
+    An :ref:`Arrhenius-type <sec-yaml-arrhenius>` expression for the sticking coefficient

 ``Motz-Wise``
     A boolean applicable to sticking reactions, indicating whether to use the